magenta-cuda/alt-w3tc-minify/README.md

-# Update of August 2020
+# Update of September 2020

 In September 2020 W3TC released a new version 0.15.0.
 With respect to JavaScript minification my analysis is still valid.
 The problems found in the analysis have not